ucsb-cs56/ucsb-cs56.github.io/_tutorials/parsing_04_grammars_and_asts.md

 And the process continues in this manner, trying to put together something that eventually combines all of the input into something that reduces down to `expression`.

-# Parsing: Grammars and ASTs

-A parser typically has two jobs.
-The first, which we already covered above, is to determine whether an input string follows the rules of the language

-The second job is to product an Abstract Syntax Tree (AST).
-An AST is a tree structure that represents the meaning of some expression in a formal language.

-Here are a few examples.

-TODO: Insert examples here.

-# Evaluating an AST

-TODO: Insert examples of evaluating an AST here.

 ## Tokenization ##